sharronY1/DSBP/js_python/README.md

-# Kanban Web App
+# DSBP

-A full-stack Kanban web application with a FastAPI backend and a JavaScript frontend.
+A full-stack web application with a FastAPI backend and a JavaScript frontend.
 The app supports user registration, login, project and task management, threaded comments with @mentions, and per-user notifications.
 Data is stored in an SQL (SQLite) database.
 ## Features

 - User registration and JWT-based login